 Speaking of this recipe, I had to chuckle when I read some of the comments.
 One of the readers, who clearly doesn’t pay attention or read Against All Grain’s posts very often, asked how much oats are needed for the recipe because it wasn’t mentioned in the ingredients.
 I loved Danielle’s response, telling her that it is a grain-free site and there are no oats in the recipe!
 The unsweetened coconut is meant to emulate the oats.
 Some people are so oblivious, yet I find it entertaining…sometimes.

 So, that was my St. Patrick’s Day.
 The rest of my weekend included (kind of) studying for finals, working on a final project, working at the gym, laundry and errands.

-My name is Alisa and I'm a yoga, health, fitness and nutrition enthusiast living in Portland (PDX), Oregon with my husband, Jesse, and our two cats.
+My name is Alisa and I'm a health, yoga, fitness, wellness and nutrition enthusiast living in Portland (PDX), Oregon with my husband, Jesse, and our cat, Dutch.
 I love to experiment in the kitchen, read cookbooks, scour the Web for recipes, travel, inspire and help others.
 Paleo in PDX is a collaboration of all these things, and it's my sincere hope that it inspires you in one way or another.